hardikason/developertest/README.md

 France should not be able to purchase a specific item.
 Please create a module that does the following:

-1. At a product level, allow the admin to BLOCK the product from being ordered from one or more countries.
+**1. At a product level, allow the admin to BLOCK the product from being ordered from one or more countries.**

 Status – Covered
   • New Product attribute added with countries dropdown with multiselect option in ‘Restricted Countries Setting’ tab.
   • Admin can select multiple countries to block product from purchase

-2. Use ‘IP 2 Country GeoIP’ (https://ip2country.info) to obtain the country for the current customer.
+**2. Use ‘IP 2 Country GeoIP’ (https://ip2country.info) to obtain the country for the current customer.**

 Status : Point Covered
   • API is configuration added at the backend.
   • Customer IP is checking at page load event.